Forged-in-the-Lore/forgedinthelore-portfolio/Group-Project/README.md

 5. [Requirements and Design](Requireents-and-Design/README.md) is about the all the product specific steps from before implementation.
 6. [Web Application](Web-Application/README.md) is about the work I did when implementing the project with some interesting bits that I made.

-Finally there is a [Semester Retrospective](Semester-Retrospective/README.md) in which I reflect on this semester's work and how I can improve it.
+Finally there is a [Retrospective](../Reflection/README.md) in which I reflect on this semester's work and how I can improve it.

 TODO: UX,